 In the same vein, he tells the distraught theosophical members of the time, whom seem not to realise the T.S. was subverted into a cult, through their own delusions, led by deluded leaders, that the Masters they foster onto them, is a projection.
 “Drop your nationalism, your societies, do not be greedy, do not be cruel.
 You would soon leave them and pursue others who would satisfy you.
 There is a lot of talk about [Masters]; it has become a cunning means of exploiting people.”—Jiddu Krishnamurti, Madras 18 Dec., 1949.
 “You have invented the Masters and every kind of theory, ideal, gurus, god, and none of them have helped you actually.
 You are still in pain.”—Madras 29 Dec., 1984.

 Imagine hearing this, of a sad and fallen Society, still wondering if he will declare, that he indeed was the “World Teacher?”
 When we speak today as H.P.B. or Jiddu Krishnamurti would, they are still in pain, or they rather not bother with the discomfort of the hard truth.
 This organisation still uses the relics from that era, and its high members might still believe they are in touch with “the Masters.”
 They are in hard denial still, while adopting Co-Masonic rites, and a Quasi-Catholic tone, and ecumenism towards religion.
 Not a single soul in that Adyar [Indian] organisation has any galls to get rid of any of it.
 So, H.P.B. and her teachers had spoken similarly to the organisation, telling the members and leaders to stop the cant about masters; and that a strange influence was breeding an esoteric popery.
-K.H. even says, when will people stop being deluded about who they really are — men, but with a certain special learning.
-They repeat persistently, and yet what did people make out of it all?
+K.H. even says, when will people stop being deluded about who they really are — men.
+They repeated, and yet what did people make out of it all?

 “(…) A new and rapidly growing danger (…) is threatening (…) the spread of the pure Esoteric Philosophy and knowledge (…) I allude to those charlatanesque imitations of Occultism and Theosophy (…)” (H.P.
 Blavatsky, Esoteric Instruction, No. 1., 1889.)